cameronmathis/COMP4300/Project1/Submittables/cameron_mathis_project1/README.md

 >".text"

 This is where the binary for the code is.
-Humans read it as Push x, the computer reads it as "0x01200000".
-Weird huh?

 >".data"